Lucia Popp: Life and career

-Personal life and death
+Personal life

 Her first husband was Hungarian pianist and conductor György Fischer.
 In 1973, she began a long relationship with Peter Jonas, who was then artistic administrator of the Chicago Symphony Orchestra.
 They had married but divorced in the 1980s.

 Popp died of brain cancer in 1993 in Munich, Germany, at the age of 54.
 She was buried in Cintorín Slávičie údolie, Bratislava.
-She was survived by her husband, German tenor Peter Seiffert, whom she married in 1986.
+She was survived by her husband, German tenor Peter Seiffert, whom she had married in 1986.
 In March 2007, on BBC Music magazine's list of the "20 All-time Best Sopranos" based on a poll of 21 British music critics and BBC presenters, Popp placed seventh.
 On 12 June 2017, a bust of her by Juraj Čutek was unveiled in the Vienna State Opera.